The ethical imperative: Act always so as to increase the number of choices.

 STEP-Project: Systemic Social Work Throughout Europe (2011-2013).
 A LEONARDO Project

-DBSH – German Professional Association of Social Work
+DBSH – German Professional Association of Social Work (sorry, only in German)

 TEDx Talk: Problems exist.
 Right?
 Wrong!